HOME TWITTER FACEBOOK RESOURCES ROSTER SCHEDULE ARCHIVES CONTACT TICKETS

 11 turnovers against a team that averages 14.8 forced TOs/game.
 Miami also only had 4 steals, only half their season average.
 This was probably the biggest reason the Sixers won the game.

-Leave a
+12 Comments | Leave a comment

 how about that left handed hook shot in the 4th? where the hell did that come from?